stefanweck/dungeongeneration/README.md

 ![Some Other Characters](http://stefanweck.nl/github/github_banner_2.png)

-You can view a live demo with the current code on GitHub right here: [Live Demo](http://htmlpreview.github.io/?https://github.com/stefanweck/dungeongeneration/blob/master/index.html).
+You can view a live demo with the current code on GitHub right here: [Live Demo](http://stefanweck.nl/github/dungeongeneration/).
 Note: Move the character around with your arrow keys!

-The page can load kind of slow, this is because it fetches every file from GitHub before displaying the game to you!

 ## What's Next